 One of the best things about Public Art is that there is something for everyone!
-The committee selects work from a great number of sculpture submissions each year from around the country.
+The Public Art Committee selects work from over 100 sculpture submissions each year from around the country.

-Artists submit a variety of styles and media and the Public Art Committee strives to put together an interesting and diverse collection for the community to enjoy.
-We know you can’t please all the people all the time.
-In selecting sculpture for the Art on the Street, the Public Art Committee looks at a number of factors in making their decisions.
-One of their most important criteria is whether the art selected represents a variety of media and styles.
-Another is the experience and reputation of the artists who have submitted work.
+Artists submit a a wide range of styles and media and the Public Art Committee strives to put together an interesting and diverse collection for the community to enjoy.
+We know we cannot please all the people all the time.
+In selecting sculpture for Art on the Street, the committee looks at a number of factors in making their decisions.
+One of their most important considerations is whether the art selected for the annual exhibit represents a variety of media and styles.
 The committee also takes into account the goal of creating a diverse and eclectic collection for all to enjoy.

 When looking at the submitted works, the committee takes into account:

 Material (bronze, stone, aluminum, concrete)